 [An interesting lean-to with fire ring part way up the ridge.]

 [Gaining height along O.D.
 Creek, looking back along the tight confines of O.D. and up Coral Creek in the distance.]

 [A steep, loose descent from the pleasant forested ridge down into O.D.
 Creek east fork, which is dry at this point.]

 I was quickly becoming more and more enamored with Elliott Peak as I started up the left hand branch of the creek.
 This route was getting interesting!
 I marveled at how nice it was for Andrew and Raf (not to mention all the others who refined it afterwards) to discover and share this route - it didn't come easy, as many of them spent time bushwhacking up wrong drainages and navigating choked up stream beds in pursuit of an optimal path which I was now enjoying immensely.
 One thing I noticed almost immediately upon gaining the creekbed was how precariously the right hand bank was balanced between sticking where it was and collapsing into the creekbed with the next heavy rain storm.
-I nervously kept glancing up to my right as I made my way along a hard granite wall on one side and concrete scree and boulders on the other.
+I nervously kept glancing up to my right as I made my way along a hard limestone wall on one side and concrete scree and boulders on the other.